Imagine you’re at a bar in Scotland.

 The best thing about whisky is the flavour.

 But if you’re a true Scotsman, you’ll also enjoy the creative conversations that flow with the alcohol.
-What’s even better is if you know a few facts and stories about whisky.
+What’s even better is if you know a few facts, stories or the history of whisky.
 You can talk about the smugglers, where the barrels are from, and the amazing distilling achievements.

 So, if you want to go further than the flavour, you can go on a whisky tour through Scotland.